 In accordance with GS133-3 procedures the following preferred brand items are being considered as Alternates by the owner for this project:

-A. Preferred Brand Alternate: Door Hardware; Corbin-Russwin.
+A. Preferred Brand Alternate: Corbin-Russwin Door Hardware as specified.

 Justification of any approvals will be made available to the public in writing no later than seven (7) days prior to bid date.